 Managed PoE Switches: Managed PoE switches are the switches that permit mid-transmission protocol changes, control, and monitoring.
 These switches enable port consolation and control changed in between the data transmission process.
 This way, these switches enable strategic data transmission in the PoE network switches on the loop.
 The operation protocol of these switches is compatible with port switching, swapping, and port mirroring.
 Therefore, data transmission becomes comparatively more manageable for complex networks using these switches.

-Unmanaged PoE Switches: Unlike managed PoE switches, the unmanaged PoE switches work on pre-negotiated transmission protocol and ports.
+Unmanaged PoE Switches: Unlike managed PoE network switches, the unmanaged PoE switches work on pre-negotiated transmission protocol and ports.
 In these types of switches, once the transmission is started, the operator cannot make any change.
 These switches can conduct half-duplex or full-duplex transmission.

 Advantages of VERSITRON PoE/PoE+ Switches